morehavoc/geonavigator/README.md

 A GIS-themed arcade game where you navigate a coordinate grid to collect location data while avoiding rogue satellites.
 Built as a modern browser-based twist on classic maze navigation games.

+The game is online at [geonavigaor.christophermoravec.com](https://geonavigator.christophermoravec.com/) via github pages from this repo.

 ## 🎮 Game Overview

 **GeoNavigator** puts you in control of Earth's digital navigation system.
 Your mission: collect all location data points (📍) scattered across a geographic coordinate grid while avoiding malfunctioning satellites (🛰️) that threaten to disrupt your systems.